x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/recover-exchange-servers.md

 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 46e9a1cf-b64c-43c3-a898-6171176da761
-description: "Summary: Step-by-step guidance for recovering a lost Exchange 2016 Server."
+description: "Summary: Step-by-step guidance for recovering a lost Exchange Server."
 ---

 # Recover an Exchange Server

- **Summary**: Step-by-step guidance for recovering a lost Exchange 2016 Server.
+ **Summary**: Step-by-step guidance for recovering a lost Exchange 2016 or Exchange 2019 server.

-You can recover a lost server by using the **Setup /m:RecoverServer** switch in Microsoft Exchange Server 2016.
-Most of the settings for a computer running Exchange 2016 are stored in Active Directory.
+You can recover a lost server by using the **Setup /m:RecoverServer** switch in Microsoft Exchange Server.
+Most of the settings for a computer running Exchange Server are stored in Active Directory.
 The _/m:RecoverServer_ switch rebuilds an Exchange server with the same name by using the settings and other information stored in Active Directory.

 Recovering a lost Exchange server is often accomplished by using new hardware.
 However, you can also use an existing server.

-This topic shows you how to recover a lost Exchange 2016 server that isn't a member of a database availability group (DAG).
+This topic shows you how to recover a lost Exchange server that isn't a member of a database availability group (DAG).
 For detailed steps about how to recover a server that was a member of a DAG, see [Recover a database availability group member server](recover-dag-member-servers.md).

  **Note**: If Exchange is installed in a location other than the default location, you must use the _/TargetDir_ switch to specify the location of the Exchange binary files.
 If you don't use the _/TargetDir_ switch, the Exchange files are installed in the default location (%programfiles%\Microsoft\Exchange Server\V15).